erlendandre/dat250-assignment2/dat250-expass4.md

 ## Explanation of how you inspected the database tables and what tables were created.
 For the latter, you may provide screenshots.

+I tried to inspect with h2-console, but found it dificult last minute.

 ## Any pending issues with this assignment that you did not manage to solve

-Some trouble with the backend, but the test runs smooth
+Some trouble with the backend, but the test runs smooth.

 ## To run